wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 $$

 So, for instance, if 90% of the sequential execution time can be parallelized, then the speedup will be at most 1/(1-0.9) = 10.
 Precisely, if running on 8 cores for instance, the speedup would be 1/(0.9/8 + 1 - 0.9) = 4.7.
 Meaning that the parallel efficiency is below
 60%.
 The "non-intuitiveness" of Amdahl's law, for some people, is that having 10% of the execution sequential does not seem like a lot, but seeing only a 4.7 speedup with 8 cores seems really bad.
 The graph below shows speedup vs. number of cores for different values of *&alpha;*.

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/amdahl.svg">Amdahl's law examples</object>
+<object class="figure" width="500" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/amdahl.svg">Amdahl's law examples</object>
 <div class="caption"><strong>Figure A.2.4.3:</strong>
 Speedup vs. #cores for different values of the fraction of the sequential execution time that's parallelizable.
 </div>

 The main message of Figure A.2.4.3 is that even with seemingly small non-parallelizable portions, program speedup drops well below the number of cores quickly.
 For instance, the data point circled in red shows that if only 5% of the sequential execution time is non-parallelizable, running on 20 cores only affords a 10x speedup (i.e., parallel efficiency is only 50%).

 This is bad news since almost every program has inherently sequential phases.
 In our example program the sequential phase is the "luminence" task.
 But even without this task, there many parts of a program that are sequential.
 For instance, a program typically needs to write produce output using sequential I/O operations.
 Even if these parts are short, Amdahl's law tells use that they severely limit speedup.

 Bottom line: achieving high speedup on many cores is not easy.
 The ability of a program to do so is often called *parallel scalability*.
 If a program maintains relatively high parallel efficiency as the number of cores it uses increases, we say that the program "scales".

 #### Practice Questions

-**[A.2.p4.X]** XXX

-<object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/multi_core_computing/practice_dag_1.svg">Practice Question DAG</object>
+**[A.2.p4.6]** A program that consists of a sequential phase and a data-parallel phase runs on 1 core in 10 minutes and on  4 cores in  6 minutes.
+How long does  the sequential phase run for?

 <div class="ui accordion fluid">
   <div class="title">